-} \paragraph{Rendering quality} We compare the rendering quality on the Replica, ScanNet++, and Indoor Datasets.
-The results are shown in Table~\ref{tab:time_and_memory_and_render}.
-Since the ScanNet++ Dataset contains many areas with missing depth, and consistent with previous methods \cite{GS-ICP_SLAM, GauS-SLAM}, we only calculate image metrics within regions where depth is available.
+We compared rendering quality on the Replica, ScanNet++, and Indoor Datasets; results are shown in Table~\ref{tab:time_and_memory_and_render}.
+Since the ScanNet++ dataset contains many areas with missing depth, and consistent with previous methods \cite{GS-ICP_SLAM, GauS-SLAM}, we only calculate image metrics within regions where depth is available.
 Our method achieves results comparable to state-of-the-art approaches.
-Moreover, it significantly improves image quality compared to GS-ICP SLAM, which is the only other SLAM system running at over 100 \textit{fps}.
-The results of GS-ICP SLAM are lower than those reported in its original paper.
+Moreover, it has significantly improved image quality compared to GS-ICP SLAM, which is the only other SLAM system running at over 100 fps.
+The results of GS-ICP SLAM are worse than those reported in its original paper.
 This is because its tracker runs faster in our environment, resulting in fewer Gaussian optimization iterations.
-Qualitative comparisons on the Indoor Dataset are shown in Fig.~\ref{fig:Indoor_compare}.
+Qualitative comparisons on our indoor dataset are shown in Fig.~\ref{fig:Indoor_compare}.
 All other methods exhibit noticeable artifacts and blurring in some regions.
-Our Gaussian-Plus-SDF representation overcomes this limitation, achieving high-quality reconstruction in these regions.
-We also evaluate the novel view synthesis quality of our method using the test split of ScanNet++.
+Our Gaussian-plus-SDF representation overcomes this limitation, achieving high-quality reconstruction in these regions.
+We also evaluated the novel view synthesis quality of our method using the test split of ScanNet++.
 The results are presented in Table~\ref{test_rendering_scannet++} and demonstrate that our method can also achieve comparable results in novel view synthesis.